AaronL07796/NanoSpace/Installation Guide.md

 `fixed`

-Fixing Secret Key in Production error, no secrets.yml file available in config.
-This is required by Rails 4.
+~~Fixing Secret Key in Production error, no secrets.yml file available in config.
+This is required by Rails 4.~~ secrets.yml is replaced by credentials.yml.enc and master.key in Rails 7.
+Follow https://blog.assistancy.be/blog/how-to-store-credentials-in-rails-7/.

+`fixed`

+9. Now using production.log to fix errors in /var/www/nanospace/server/log/production.log

 `currently in progress`